DataDog/dd-sdk-reactnative/docs/advanced_configuration.md

 Returning `null` from the error, resource, or action mapper drops the event entirely; the event is not sent to Datadog.

-Depending on the event’s type, only some specific properties can be modified:
+Depending on the event type, only some specific properties can be modified:

 | Event Type    | Attribute key            | Description                        |
 | ------------- | ------------------------ | ---------------------------------- |